saraheshuang/Data-Analysis-Project/A:B Test on the Change of UI at Udacity/A-B Test on Udacity's Enrollment Page's UI Change.md

 ##Project Summary

 This project designs an A/B test and analyze the result related to Udacity's UI change related to the page of starting free trial.
 It defines the test metric (invariants and metric), measures the variability, determines the size and duration of A/B test and analyze the results.
-It recommends launching the change as it will increase the customers retention and net conversion rate and help Udacity to utilize its coarching resources at the most needed students.
+It recommends not launch the change as it will reduce gross retention rate and have unclear impact on net conversion rate.

 ## Project Background